sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 * Red Hat Enterprise Linux 9
 * PostgreSQL 13 from [RHEL's included DNF repository](https://www.postgresql.org/download/linux/redhat/)

+## DaVinci Resolve 18 terminology for "Project Library"

+Beginning with DaVinci Resolve 18, the Project Manager window, as well as the Project Server GUI app refer to "project libraries."
+These are just individual PostgreSQL databases, referred to in previous versions of DaVinci Resolve as "databases."
+These scripts refer to the names of "databases" you want to back up and optimize.

 ## Background

 Jathavan Sriram [wrote a great article back in 2014](https://web.archive.org/web/20141204010929/http://jathavansriram.github.io/2014/04/20/davinci-resolve-how-to-backup-optimize/) about how to use pgAdmin III tools in `bash`, instead of having to use the `psql` shell.